aquova/chip8-book/src/instr.md

 ### 5XY0 - Skip next if VX == VY

 A similar operation again, however we now use the third digit to index into another *V Register*.
-You will also notice that while the least significant digit is not used in the operation, this opcode requires it to be 0.
+You will also notice that the least significant digit is not used in the operation.
+This opcode requires it to be 0.

 ```rust
 match (digit1, digit2, digit3, digit4) {